eor/STARDUST/README.md

 * via your favorite package manager
 * using the install script provided in `scripts/install_dependencies.py`

-Once the dependencies are in place, change the following path variables in STARDUST's  `Makefile` to your liking:
+Once the dependencies are in place, change the following path variables in STARDUST's  `src/Makefile` to your liking:
 ```bash
 GSL_INCL = -I/path/to/gsl/include_files
 GSL_LIB  = -L/path/to/gsl/library_files